 Financial Conflict of Interest Committee (FCOIC) & Management Plan

-The Financial Conflict of Interest Committee (FCOIC) of DMC is an advisory body appointed by the Sr. Vice President for Research (SrVPR), or by the President or Operations Manager (OM) if the SrVPR position is vacant.
+The Financial Conflict of Interest Committee (FCOIC) of DHSU is an advisory body appointed by the President and/or his Designee.
+Currently, the President's Designee is the Institutional Official (IO).
 The main activity of the FCOIC is to identify possible conflicts that arise from financial relationships disclosed by investigators in annual or transactional questionnaires, and then propose individualized Management Plans to minimize/mitigate those real or perceived conflicts.
 Management Plans are not legal documents per se, but are nevertheless mandatory (e.g., for the NIH) and serve as critical tools that protect and enable investigators and the scientific/educational/commercial activities in which they might be engaged, while at the same time acknowledging the investigator's responsibilities to maintaining the public trust as articulated by Public Officer's Law, the Research Foundation of SUNY, and the NIH.
 In addition to commercial sponsorship of a research study, conflict management has become more important given that developing and commercializing Intellectual Property (IP) are stated mission priorities of SUNY and the NIH, which reflects the latter's directive to support discoveries that will lead to new ways of improving human health and bringing new health improving inventions to market.
 Moreover, training in a company/entrepreneurial setting is an established and growing educational priority for our campus and SUNY in general.

 - Kathleen Powderly, CNM, PhD (Medical Ethics/IRB)

-- Sharon Levine-Sealey (Director, RF SUNY-DMC Pre-Award Operations)
+- Sharon Levine-Sealey (Director, RF SUNY-DHSU Pre-Award Operations)